Editing a data connection

 OK when you are done.

-In this example, source data from Salesforce.com is edited.
-When clicking the Edit button in the Source View, the Edit data from Salesforce.com dialog is shown.
-It is basically the same dialog as the one used when Creating a new analysis from Salesforce.com data.
+In this example, source data from Salesforce is edited.
+When clicking the Edit settings button in the data canvas, the Edit data from Salesforce dialog is shown.
+It is basically the same dialog as the one used when Accessing data from Salesforce.
 When opened from this context, the only view available for editing is the one used to add the data used in the selected node:

 You can click to add columns that had been previously left out, or clear the check boxes for columns that you no longer want to include in the analysis.

-If you want to make bigger changes to the entire Salesforce.com connection, click Enable editing of full connection.
+If you want to make bigger changes to the entire Salesforce connection, click Enable editing of full connection.